-Let’s start with subtitling since it’s an slightly easier process.
+Let’s start with subtitling since it’s a slightly easier process.
 You will first need a script of the English dialogue.

 OK.
 I’ve got a script.
 Now what?

-Now you (or your subtitling vendor) will need to add timecodes, so that they know exactly when the subtitles are supposed to appear and disappear.
-Once that’s done, you can start translation…but be warned: you only have 32 characters on two lines, or 64 characters in total…including spaces.
-You may need to adjust your subtitles accordingly which may mean slight contextual variations from the original audio dialogue.
+Now you (or your dubbing and subtitling translation services vendor) will need to add timecodes, so that they know exactly when the subtitles are supposed to appear and disappear.
+Once that’s done, you can start translation.
+But be warned: you only have 32 characters on two lines, or 64 characters in total, including spaces.
+You may need to adjust your subtitles accordingly, which may require slight contextual variations from the original audio dialogue.